binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/openstack-terminal-client.rst.txt

 We recommend checking OpenStack Horizon for what additional options are available or using the ``-h`` option of the terminal client for more information.

-Lots of more information is also available `here <https://docs.openstack.org/octavia/latest/user/guides/basic-cookbook.html>`__.
+More information is also available `here <https://docs.openstack.org/octavia/latest/user/guides/basic-cookbook.html>`__.

 This documentation aims to show how to get going, not display exhaustive information on each available option.
 The example below will load balance HTTP (protocol aware) and thus port 80, this can be adapted.